WINDY-WINDWARD/LogSeq_notes/pages/OOMD.md

 							- <ins>Roles:</ins>
 							  name of the class should reflect its intrinsic nature and not a role it plays in an association.
 							- <ins>Implementation Constructs: </ins>
+							  Eliminate construct that are extraneous to the real world -
 					- Prepare a data dictionary
 					- Find associations
 					- Find attributes of objects and links